Weighted Average in SQL Guide (Updated for 2024)

 Data analysis plays a pivotal role in decision-making processes across various industries.
 Among the many techniques available, the weighted average is a powerful tool for deriving valuable insights from numerical data.
 But how exactly can we calculate the weighted average using SQL?

-Let’s explore some practical tips and techniques in generating the weighted average using SQL.
+Let’s explore some practical tips and techniques for generating the weighted average using SQL.

 What is the weighted average, and how does it differ from the arithmetic mean?